sathishrouthu/cp/LeetCode/Recurrence/PascalsTriangle.md

 As a result, we can define the base case as follows:

 f(i, j) = 1 where  j = 1  or  j = i
+below program
+return the nth row of the pascal's triangle

 `
-/* return the nth row of the pascal's triangle */

     vector<int> getRow(int rowIndex) {
         vector<vector<int>> m(rowIndex+1);
         for(int i=0;i<rowIndex+1;i++)